lllyasviel/style2paints/README.md

 Models are available in **releases** page.

 Currently, we reserve all rights about all these models.
+The only thing you can do with these models is to play with it on your PC.

+ALL COMMERCIAL USE IS PROHIBITED!

+ALL RESEARCH USE IS ALSO PROHIBITED!

+(If you are writing a paper and need a comparison, you can use the online demo to get results, in absense with these pretrained models.)

 # Training Datasets